-Note 1: For daisy-chained SPI operation; allows the user to ignore all but the last received byte.
-SSPOV is still set when a new byte is received and BF = 1, but hardware continues to write the most recent byte to SSP1BUF.

-2: This bit has no effect in Slave modes that Start and Stop condition detection is explicitly listed as enabled.

-3: The ACKTIM Status bit is only active when the AHEN bit or DHEN bit is set.
+- byte is received and BF = 1, but hardware continues to write the most recent byte to SSPBUF. - 2: This bit has no effect in Slave modes that Start and Stop condition detection is explicitly listed as enabled. - 3: The ACKTIM Status bit is only active when the AHEN bit or DHEN bit is set.